ddryo/Restricted-Block-by-User-Roles/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plug-in can use a custom block to display content only to logged-in users belonging to the specified permission group.
+This plugin can use a custom block to display content only to logged-in users belonging to the specified permission group.

 == Description ==

-This plug-in can use a custom block to display content only to logged-in users belonging to the specified permission group.
+This plugin can use a custom block to display content only to logged-in users belonging to the specified permission group.

 The source code is available on [github](https://github.com/ddryo/Restricted-Block-by-User-Roles).

-= 使い方 =
+= How to use =

-- ブロックインサーターの中に、「制限付き」というカテゴリーが追加されています。
-- その中に「ユーザー制限ブロック」という名前のカスタムブロックが用意されているはずです。
+- The category "Restricted" has been added to the Block Inserter.
+- There is a custom block named "Restricted Block".
+- Select "Restricted Block" to insert a block.

-= 動作しない？ =
+= If it doesn't work =

-当プラグインはPHPバージョン5.6以降、WordPress5.0以降でのみ動作します。
-ご使用のPHPバージョン または WordPressプラグインのバージョンをご確認ください。
+This plugin works only with PHP version 5.6 or later, WordPress 5.0 or later.
+Please check your PHP version or WordPress version.

 == Installation ==

-= 自動インストール =
+This plugin can be installed directly from your site.

+1. Log in and navigate to "Plugins" → "Add New".
-1. プラグインの検索フィールドより「Restricted Block by User Roles」と入力します。
+2. Type "Restricted Block by User Roles" into the Search and hit Enter.
-2. 当プラグインを見つけたら、"今すぐインストール"をクリックしてインストールし、有効化してください。

-= 手動インストール =
-1.「restricted-block-by-user-roles」フォルダ全体を /wp-content/plugins/ ディレクトリにアップロードします。
-2.「プラグイン」メニューからプラグインを有効化します。
+3. Locate the plugin in the list of search results and click "Install Now".
+4. Once installed, click the "Activate" link.

 == Screenshots ==